 Success Requires Reflection on DevSecOps Failures

 It was just over a year ago on an extremely hot and humid day in Singapore when a group of DevSecOps nomads gathered to share our stories at DevSecOps Days.
 We represented Australia, Jakarta, Singapore, and the United States.
-The more we listened to each other speak, the more we realized that the challenges we thought we were facing individually were, in reality, shared experiences.
+The more we listened to each other speak, the more we realized that the challenges we thought we faced individually were, in reality, shared experiences.

 Little did I know that these conversations would be fruitful and eventually become a book.
-The best compliment?
-“Finally, a book that doesn’t blow sunshine up my a$$”!

 As I would discover, the process of crafting a book shares parallels with a shift to DevSecOps.